TeifLab/MatrixProteinBinding/README.md

 A fixed-width format file given the binding probability for each protein per nucleotide along the sequence: if DNA methylation and/or occupancy are provided then binding probabilities for all combinations of methylation and nucleosome occupancy are calculated too.

 ## Notes
-Based on a FORTRAN code by  [https://github.com/epigenereg](Vladimir Teif) , using sections of ChromHL, for the assembly of the transfer matrix, and TFaffinity, for the calculation of the TRAP-derived binding affinity used as input.
+Based on a FORTRAN code by [https://github.com/epigenereg](epigenereg) used in ChromHL, for the assembly of the transfer matrix, and TFaffinity, for the calculation of the [https://trap.molgen.mpg.de/cgi-bin/trap_form.cgi](TRAP) derived binding affinity used as input.

 ## Subdirectories
-- ```MATLAB/``` contains the original MATLAB version by [https://www.github.com/geejaytee](geejayee).
+- ```MATLAB/``` contains the  MATLAB version by [https://www.github.com/geejaytee](geejayee).